jonafrank/symfonyBlogSearch/README.md

 2. Web Server (Apache, NGINX).
 3. Composer.
 4. Node.js and Bower to install dependences.
+5. A google developer key (if is online) or elasticsearch v1.7 installed and running

 ## Up and running instructions
 1. Clone this Repository.